atomisthq/docs/docs/integration/linking-images.md

 Atomist's Docker image linking support uses two Docker labels defined by the [Open Container Initiative image format specification](https://github.com/opencontainers/image-spec/blob/master/annotations.md).

+- `org.opencontainers.image.revision` should be set to the SHA of the commit used during the build
-- `org.opencontainers.image.source` set to the relative path of the Dockerfile in the Git repo
+- `org.opencontainers.image.source` should be set to the url of the GitHub repository used for this build process
-- `org.opencontainers.image.revision` set to the SHA of the commit used during the build
+- `com.atomist.containers.image.dockerfile` should be set to the relative path of the Dockerfile used to build this image.
+This is not required if the Dockerfile is located in the root of the repository.

 ## Setting up linking for your Docker builds